Bageena/Audiobook-Chapter-Workbench/README.md

 # Audiobook Workbench

-Want to support the project?
-Find me on [Patreon](https://patreon.com/Bageena?utm_medium=unknown&utm_source=join_link&utm_campaign=creatorshare_creator&utm_content=copyLink)
+> Want to support the project?
+You can find me on [Patreon](https://patreon.com/Bageena?utm_medium=unknown&utm_source=join_link&utm_campaign=creatorshare_creator&utm_content=copyLink).
+>
+> There are no paid or locked features—only my appreciation and the warm fuzzy feeling of helping an independent project continue.

 > **Status: Work in Progress**
 >
-> Audiobook Workbench is still under active development, testing, and refinement.
-It is not currently recommended for general installation or production use.
+> Audiobook Workbench is under active development, testing, and refinement.
+It is not yet recommended for general installation or production use.

 ## Overview

 **Audiobook Workbench** is an open-source, local web application for preparing, organizing, and preserving audiobooks.

-Built with **Node.js**, it provides a browser-based interface while performing file processing locally on your own computer.
-It is intended primarily for Windows, though it may also be possible to run it in a Docker container depending on the configuration and installation files included with the project.
+Built with **Node.js**, it provides a browser-based interface while processing files locally on your own computer.
+It is primarily intended for Windows, though Docker support may be possible depending on the configuration and installation files included with the project.

 Audiobook Workbench began as a collection of practical Windows batch-file workflows for audiobook conversion, merging, chaptering, and metadata work.
 Those batch files became the functional foundation of the project.
-With assistance from Gemini, the original workflows were translated and expanded into a Node.js web application with a browser-based interface.
+With assistance from Gemini, the workflows were translated and expanded into a Node.js web application with a browser-based interface.

 Original source audio files are never intentionally modified, and the application does not automatically delete files.